Gary Garland

-Gary Joseph Houston (né Garland; born October 12, 1957) is an American former professional basketball player for the Denver Nuggets in the National Basketball Association (NBA).
+Gary Joseph Garland Houston (né Garland; born October 12, 1957) is an American musician and former professional basketball player.

+Basketball career

+Houston played for the Denver Nuggets in the National Basketball Association (NBA).
 He played one season with the Nuggets (1979–80).

+Personal life

-Gary is the half-brother of superstar singer Whitney Houston and also half-brother to Michael Houston.
+Gary is the half-brother of singer Whitney Houston and also half-brother to Michael Houston.
 Gary, Michael, and Whitney are the children of singer Cissy Houston.
 Gary is the cousin of singers Dionne Warwick and Dee Dee Warwick and the uncle of Bobbi Kristina Brown, Whitney's daughter with singer Bobby Brown.

 Garland has toured several times as a background singer and an occasional duet partner with Whitney Houston.

 Garland has also studied at DePaul University.

 Work as a vocalist

-After being released by the NBA's Denver Nuggets in 1980 for failing a drug test, Garland participated with his then-newly famous superstar sister, R&B/pop singer Whitney Houston, on her Greatest Love Tour in 1986 as a background/duet vocalist.
+After being released by the NBA's Denver Nuggets in 1980, Garland participated with his then-newly famous superstar sister, R&B/pop singer Whitney Houston, on her Greatest Love Tour in 1986 as a background/duet vocalist.
 This led to a continuous work relationship with Whitney.
 He performed as a background singer in several of Whitney's tours throughout the 1980s, 1990s, 2000s, and her 2010's Nothing But Love Tour.